Toyota Develops Lunar Cruiser:

 Toyota and JAXA, which announced the traveling concept design in August, will continue to produce test pieces throughout the rest of 2020.
 Referring to Toyota’s Land Cruiser model, the Lunar Cruiser vehicle is planned to be sent to the Moon at the end of the 2020s and make a smooth exploration of the difficult lunar surface.

-As the first mission, the vehicle is aimed to travel 10 thousand kilometers on the lunar surface in 42 days.
+In the first mission, the vehicle aimed to travel 10 thousand kilometers on the lunar surface in 42 days.
 Toyota plans to use a new generation fuel tank that can travel about 1000 kilometers with a tank on this journey.

 Since days and nights last about two weeks on the Moon, the vehicle will also have solar panels.
 This energy will be stored for later use due to the long night.
 The vehicle will also include automotive driving functions for safety.